IBM/MLOps-CPD/README.md

 ## 1.4.
 Adding the Notebooks to the Project Space

+This section describes how you can add the notebooks that take care of data connection, validation and preparation, as well as model training and deployment.

 When this asset was created from scratch, it was laid out for our CPDaaS solution.
 However, there are slight - but for this project relevant - differences between the two including the absence of a file system and a less refined Git integration in CPDaaS.
 We are currently weighing the pros and cons of two approaches: Highlighting points of this documentation where CPDaaS is limited (including a work-around), or offering a separate repository.